 Welcome to our first ever podcast, Growing up with gal-dem.
-Over the course of the series Liv Little, Charlie Brinkhurst Cuff, and Natty Kasambala invite a different guest to respond to old diary entries, text messages, or letters from their younger selves – nurturing important conversations about growing up.
+Over the course of the series Natty Kasambala and Niellah Arboine invite a different guest to respond to old diary entries, text messages, or letters from their younger selves – nurturing important conversations about growing up.

 You can read episode summaries, find episode transcripts, and listen to our latest episodes of Growing up with gal-dem here.

 Welcome to Growing up with gal-dem, our first ever podcast.
 Inspired by our book I will not be erased: our stories growing up as people of colour, Liv Little and Charlie Brinkhurst Cuff of gal-dem magazine interview guests with their past diary entries, text messages and letters to uncover valuable lessons on growing up.